tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

           in the previous frame.

-          Assume ellipse contains one nucleus.
+          Assume the ellipse contains one nucleus.
         - 5
       * - :training6:`Light Blue`
         - Apoptosis
         - Apoptotic cell.
 Will disappear in the next frame.

-          Assume ellipse contains one nucleus.
+          Assume the ellipse contains one nucleus.
         - 6

 3. Training result.